ADVAIT135/Data-Health-Monitor/README.md

 ## Validation results

-The application was validated with the [Brazilian E-Commerce Public Dataset by Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce), using the CSV files in the local `archive/` folder.
+The application was validated with the [Brazilian E-Commerce Public Dataset by Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce), using the CSV files

 | File | Rows | Health score |
 | --- | ---: | ---: |